Skip to main content

 2. Optionally set a custom "From" display name (defaults to "TridentStack Control")

-3. For each event category, select which team members should receive those emails.
+3. For each event category, choose who should receive those emails.
+Select team members from the directory, or, as an administrator, type any email address (such as a shared inbox or distribution list) and add it.
 Different categories can have different recipient lists, so deployment ring alerts go to your ops team while security events go to your security team

 Adding an External Channel